interlock-network/interlock-docs/docs/index.md

 ## About $ILOCK
-The $ILOCK utility token fuels our ecosystem of seucirty products, fostering a collaborative security model by incentivizng network particpants to share seucrity data.
+The $ILOCK utility token fuels our ecosystem of security products, fostering a collaborative security model by incentivizng network particpants to share seucrity data.

 [View token supply, vesting and distribution here](https://docs.interlock.network/token/supply.html)